sysbiosig/phenotypic_variability/README.md

 # phenotypic_variability
 The data sets, R scripts for channel capacity calculations and R scripts for figure reproducing of a paper:

-"Phenotypic variability, not noise, accounts for most of the cell-to-cell heterogeneity of selected cytokine-induced JAK-STAT signaling responses", Topolewski et al. 2022
+"Phenotypic variability, not noise, accounts for most of the cell-to-cell heterogeneity in IFN-γ and oncostatin M signaling responses"
+Topolewski et al. 2022, Science Signaling

 All required libraries are either at the beginning of scripts or in "Topolewski_auxiliary_functions.R" script.
 Loading of "Topolewski_auxiliary_functions.R" script is at the beginning of the plotting script if needed.